fython/MaterialStepperView/README.md

 There will be more styles in the future.

+You can customize normal/activated point color, done icon, animation duration and animation enabled also.
+[How to?](https://github.com/fython/MaterialStepperView/wiki/Set-item-values-and-styles)

 ### Vertical Stepper View

 [![Vertical Stepper View Demo](.readme/vertical.gif)](https://www.youtube.com/watch?v=y9gSwHKwxVM)

-Instructions will be added later.
-You can read demo source code to learn how to use.
+[Read Wiki](https://github.com/fython/MaterialStepperView/wiki/Vertical-Style) and learn how to use

 ## Support me